Skip to main content

 Addenbrookes1

-Work on the Addenbrooke’s roundabout is due to start on Monday 12 May 2025 and will run until Friday 20 June 2025.
+Work on the Addenbrooke’s roundabout started on Monday 12 May 2025 and will run until Friday 20 June 2025.

 The works aim to improve safety for people walking and cycling and provide a much easier to navigate roundabout with less risk to all users.